 In our opinion, the financial statements referred to above present fairly, in all material respects, the combined financial position of Asset Manager Affiliates at December 31, 2017 and 2016, and the combined results of their operations and their cash flows for each of the three years in the period ended December 31, 2017, in conformity with U.S. generally accepted accounting principles.

-/s/ Ernst & Young LLP New York, New York March 7, 2018
+New York, New York March 7, 2018

 ASSET MANAGER AFFILIATES COMBINED BALANCE SHEETS